 Within the terms of the Trust, priority may be given to publication of Mediterranean sites but the trust funds research from a diversity of sites and eras (for examples of recently funded work, please see the Featured work section).
 Grants for any amount, however small, will be considered, provided they expedite publication.
 The grants do not normally exceed £2,500 (please note the increase in the maximum grant allocation from 2020 onwards).

-Applications should be submitted via completing this Microsoft Word document: MAT_Grant_Application_Form_2020.
+Applications should be submitted via completing this Microsoft Word document: MAT_Grant_Application_Form_2022.

-Please provide all the information requested on the form and send it by e-mail attachment no later than 31 January 2020, to:
+Please provide all the information requested on the form and send it by e-mail attachment no later than 23h59 GMT on 08 April 2022, to:

-Successful applicants will be informed in April 2020, and it is essential that a report on the use of the grant is submitted by 1st December 2020.
+Successful applicants will be informed in mid-May 2022, and it is essential that a report on the use of the grant is submitted by the appropriate deadline.
 Failure to do so will mean that grant applications for the following three years will not be considered.